 Below: 1st photo - Underside of the leaf.
 2nd photo - the small seeds.

 Downy Wood Mint was first reported in the Garden on 2009 census.
 Date of origin uncertain.
+It was planted in 2012 and '13 by Susan Wilkins.
 Only two species of Blephilia are found in Minnesota, B. hirsuta, Hairy Wood Mint; and the introduced B. subnuda, Cumberland pagoda plant.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.